risingwavelabs/risingwave-docs-legacy/docs/sql/data-types/data-type-struct.md

         );
 ```

-You can also use the struct type to parse a string that contains data in JSON format.
+You can also use the struct type to parse a string that contains data in JSON format into its proper format.

-For instance, if your JSON data is structured like so:
+For instance, if your data is structured like so:

 ```terminal
 {